 Pro's: fun for kids, exciting to look at, 2 different sized strands.

 Con's: hard to clean, you need a certain size zucchini if it's too large it won't work.
 Takes a long time and a lot of muscle power!

 I love my mandolin it makes for quick, easy and safe slicing of various sizes.
 My mandolin is new and comes with interchangeable blades and a safe guard to keep your precious fingers safe from dramatic finger slicing which occurs with the old style.
 They range in sizes too.

 A mandolin will revolutionise what you actually need to chop in your kitchen and not to mention speed the whole prep process up.
 When making zucchini zoodle noodles this way I find them a bit thick to eat raw.
 I usually lightly cook first by steaming or sautéing or I mix really well with lemon juice, salt and olive oil so they relax a bit (similar to how you'd massage kale).

 Pro's: so fast, easy to clean, perfect uniform size every time, time saving.

 Con's: This particular model produces a thicker style noodle.

 3. Julienne Peeler

 Oh wow, I love this one!
 It looks like a peeler but it has little metal grooves that produce super fine strands of vegetable.
 These little fine strands are perfect just the way they are to be eaten raw in salads.
 This peeler also works well with carrot, cucumber, sweet potato and parsnip.
-They’re super cheap, you can buy one for $15 or $20 from any home store.
+They're super cheap, you can buy one for $15 or $20 from any home store.
 This one is my favourite (I’ve tried so many).